michpau79/Penguin-Data/README.md

 In this repository, a typical data science life cycle is tried out on the Palmer Penguins-Dataset (links below):

 1. Identifing problems and data understanding
-2. Data collection
+2. Data mining
-3. Data processing
+3. Data cleaning
-4. Data analysis
+4. Data exploration
-5. Data modelling
+5. feature engeneeing
-6. Model deployment
+6. Predictive Modeling
+7. Data visualization